Posted on February 12, 2021 by P.K. Maric

 Smart, qualified candidates will see right through commonly used phrases that don’t mean what they say or mean nothing at all.
 Here are a few examples:

-- Detail-oriented: All jobs required paying attention to details.
+- Detail-oriented: All jobs require paying attention to details.
 Nobody wants to hire someone who only looks at the big picture and lets important information slip by.
 Everybody thinks they’re detail-oriented, so you’re not narrowing down the number of people applying to the job.

 - Dynamic/Fast-paced environment: In other words, “stressful environment.”
 Nobody wants that.
 If the work environment is too stressful, then there may be a deeper problem that your company needs to address.